nikolasnaidenov/sales-data-analysis/README.md

 - Order size (Small / Medium / Large) impact

 ## Data Limitations
-- 2005 contains only partial data (Q1–Q2)
+- 2005 contains only partial data (first 5 months)
 - Some conclusions are based on comparison with full-year data from 2003–2004

 ## Files